pnp/pnpcore/docs/articles/consumer/pages-intro.md

 When you create a new page the default will be an **Article** page, but you can also create other types of pages.
 The pages API supports these common types of pages:

 - **Article page**: this is typical page you'd create using the SharePoint user interface
-- **Repost page**: this page is re-posting of existing content where existing content can be a link to a resource on the internet or an other page in your SharePoint environment
+- **Repost page**: this page is a re-posting of existing content where existing content can be a link to a resource on the internet or an other page in your SharePoint environment
-- **Home page**: this is page created with as purpose to become the home page of the site, this page has no page header by design
+- **Home page**: this is a page created with as purpose to become the home page of the site, this page has no page header by design and has no page commenting
 - **Spaces page**: [SharePoint Spaces](https://www.exploresharepointspaces.com/) pages can host mixed reality content

 To pick another page type during creation specify the type as input of the [NewPageAsync method](https://pnp.github.io/pnpcore/api/PnP.Core.Model.SharePoint.IWeb.html#PnP_Core_Model_SharePoint_IWeb_NewPageAsync_PnP_Core_Model_SharePoint_PageLayoutType_):